elixir-lsp/elixir-ls/README.md

 ## Code completion

 ElixirLS provides an advanced code completion provider, which is built on top of the [Elixir Sense](https://github.com/elixir-lsp/elixir_sense) library.
-This code completion provider uses two main mechanisms to provide suggestions to the user.
+This provider uses two main mechanisms to provide suggestions to the user.

 The first mechanism is reflection, which involves getting information about compiled modules from the Erlang and Elixir APIs.
 This mechanism provides precise results, but it is not well suited for on-demand completion of symbols from the currently edited file.
 The compiled version of the code may be outdated or the file may not even compile, which can lead to inaccurate results.

 The second mechanism used by the code completion provider is AST analysis of the current text buffer.
-This mechanism helps in cases where reflection is not accurate enough, such as when completing symbols from the currently edited file.
+This mechanism helps in cases where reflection is not accurate enough (e.g., completing symbols from the currently edited file).
 However, it also has its limitations.
 Due to the metaprogramming-heavy nature of Elixir, it is infeasible to be 100% accurate with AST analysis.

 The completions include: